 Fiber Fuse: At high power, fiber optic networks are susceptible to something known in the industry as “fiber fuse”.
 This occurs when too much light meets with an imperfection in the fiber, which can destroy long lengths of cable in a short amount of time.

 Short-Term Large Budget: Judging from the long-term running, it’s cost-effective.
-But when considering for short-term use, it’s costly to implement fiber optic systems.
+But when considering short-term use, it’s costly to implement fiber optic systems.
 Special test equipment is often required along with installers that have skilled knowledge about laying a fiber optic network.
 Fiber endpoints and connection nexuses also require special equipment and setup.
 In addition, it may take specialized equipment to diagnose an issue with a fiber optics network, making for higher-cost fixes if the cables sustain damage.

 Although there some several weaknesses, fiber optics technology has still dominated the telecommunication market.
 And fiber optic network is selected as the main communication way.
-To ensure efficient fiber optic network, it’s important to choose the high-quality fiber optic products.
-Here Fiberstore is highly recommended for its reliable products, including optical transceivers (say SFP modules), fiber optic cables (SC SC fiber cable), as well as testing equipment used in cable installation, and so on.
+To ensure an efficient fiber optic network, it’s important to choose the high-quality fiber optic products.
+Here Fiberstore is highly recommended for its reliable products, including optical transceivers (say SFP modules), fiber optic cables (SC-SC fiber cable), as well as testing equipment used in cable installation, and so on.
 You can try it!